Table of Contents

 Like always, do the research and create an organized plan before investing in automation.
 However, from a competitive advantage standpoint, staying in sync with the latest technological developments and investing accordingly will be the only winning strategy.
 Technology will drive the cannabis industry, and automation will be ubiquitous.
 You can’t afford to cut corners, because your competitors won’t.

 There is no reason to fear this brave new world.
-Automation will improve efficiency and product quality, and that will ultimately maximize profits for businesses and everyone they employ.
+Automation in the cannabis industry will improve efficiency and product quality, and that will ultimately maximize profits for businesses and everyone they employ.

-Entrepreneurs in cannabis and automation have a golden opportunity to form a mutually beneficial, synergistic relationship.
+Entrepreneurs have a golden opportunity in automation in the cannabis industry to form a mutually beneficial, synergistic relationship.
 In a real sense, it’s a partnership, and your choice to be an active participant will pay dividends in both the short and long run.